fpdevil/rise_of_machines/LogisticRegression.md

 ![p2]

-where `ŷ` is the predicted probability converted to a binary outcome via a threshold function `g(𝑧)`.
+where `ŷ` is the predicted probability converted to a binary outcome via a threshold function `ϕ(𝑧)`.

 - __Frequency__ function which is the closed form of a probability mass function is written as